wbips/wbips-docs/pages/wbips/WBIP000.md

 ## Tags

 Tags are used to categorize WBIPs.
 They are formatted as space-separated words in backticks (markdown code).
-Tags are the first things listed in a WBIP after the title (markdown H1).
+Tags are the first things listed in a WBIP after the title/heading (markdown H1).

 `draft`, `accepted`, `rejected` — WBIPs are tagged with `draft` until they are accepted by the community.
 Once accepted, they are tagged with `accepted`.
 If a WBIP is rejected, it is tagged with `rejected`.
 If these tags are used the WBIP should have some acceptance criteria.

+In general, the `draft` tag should not discourage developers from using a WBIP.
+WBIPs SHOULD be designed to be flexible enough to not constrain developers too much.

 ## Fields

-An "author" field is optional.
-If the author or multiple authors are specified, these SHOULD be listed near the top of the WBIP, similar to tags.
+If any fields (`key: value` pairs) are specified, these SHOULD be listed after any tags at the top of the WBIP.

+For example, an "author" or "authors" field is optional. e.g. `author: John Doe`, `authors: Yuki Watanabe, John Doe`